 like function, performance, quality, service, cost, recognition, acceptance and natural-social concerns.

-6d) Man's overall image is outlined by his intentions, conceptions and records of growth and decline,
+Man's overall image is outlined by his intentions, conceptions, convictions and records.

 Inhibiting factors introduce man made barriers by causes of error and intent.